GameMakerDiscord/about/README.md

 :three: **The submission is accepted** and you will be allowed to **transfer the repo** to the GitHub organisation.

-If that was a little hard to follow, don't worry, we have a **handy flowchart** for you here: https://i.imgur.com/JrkiRLd.png
+If that was a little hard to follow, don't worry, we have a **handy flowchart** at the bottom of this document.

 &nbsp;

-_**Submissions must fulfill all questions on the following checklist:**_
+<h3 align="center">What we're looking for in submissions are:</h3>

 :ballot_box_with_check: Is your submission novel work that demonstrates a new technique, or is it a clear example of an old technique?